givemepower8/Phaser3Practices/docs/COC.md

 Queen walk / charger

-At this stage, queen charge is mainly used to take out x-bows or air defence to facilitate other main troops.
+At this stage, queen charge is mainly used to take out x-bows, CC or air defence to facilitate other main troops like balloons and hog riders.

 When the healers die or get distracted, queen will have a hard time.